MicrosoftDocs/architecture-center/docs/best-practices/retry-service-specific.md

 ### More information
 * [Redis website](http://redis.io/)

-## DocumentDB API retry guidelines
+## Cosmos DB retry guidelines

-Cosmos DB is a fully-managed multi-model database that supports schema-less JSON data by using the [DocumentDB API][documentdb-api].
+Cosmos DB is a fully-managed multi-model database that supports schema-less JSON data.
 It offers configurable and reliable performance, native JavaScript transactional processing, and is built for the cloud with elastic scale.

 ### Retry mechanism
 The `DocumentClient` class automatically retries failed attempts.
 To set the number of retries and the maximum wait time, configure [ConnectionPolicy.RetryOptions].
 Exceptions that the client raises are either beyond the retry policy or are not transient errors.